 \subsection{Robustness of the Proposed Countermeasure}

-We discuss the robustness of our proposed lightweight anonymous routing in two ways.
-First, we discuss the robustness of our proposed countermeasure (Section~\ref{sec:countermeasure}) against the ML-based attack (Section~\ref{sec:attack}) on both synthetic and real traffic.
-Second, we discuss the robustness of our proposed attack in terms of breaking anonymity in general.
+We evaluate the robustness of our lightweight anonymous routing in two ways.
+First, we assess our countermeasure (Section~\ref{sec:countermeasure}) against the ML-based attack (Section~\ref{sec:attack}) on synthetic and real traffic.
+Second, we examine the overall effectiveness of our attack in breaking anonymity.

-We evaluate our countermeasure against ML-based attack in three configurations for synthetic traffic: (1) using chaffing, (2) using a delay, and (3) using both chaffing and delay to obfuscate traffic.
+We evaluate our countermeasure against ML-based attacks in three configurations for synthetic traffic: (1) using chaffing, (2) using a delay, and (3) using both chaffing and delay to obfuscate traffic.
 For each of the three configurations, we evaluate the ML-based attack on two scenarios: (1) train with non-obfuscated traffic and test with obfuscated traffic (Table~\ref{tab:conter_evaluation1}), and (2) train and test with obfuscated traffic (Table~\ref{tab:conter_evaluation2}).
 In all three configurations, the attack on the first scenario has performed poorly (the proposed countermeasure defends very well).
 This is expected because the attacking DNN has not seen any obfuscated data in the training phase.
 If we focus on the scenario of using a delay to obfuscate traffic (Table~\ref{tab:conter_evaluation2}), we can see a significant reduction in all the metrics.
 Large drops in recall when using chaffing as the obfuscation technique validate that the proposed countermeasure produces a significant negative impact on attackers' end goals.
 Adding random delay reduces accuracy and recall by about 3\% compared to non-obfuscated traffic in all the traffic distributions.
 Whereas, combining chaffing with delay reduces accuracy and recall by about 3\% as compared to chaffing alone.
 In other words, combining two obfuscation techniques did not seem to have any synergistic effect.
 We recommend chaffing as a good obfuscation configuration since adding delay has only a small advantage despite its overhead.
 Note that the poor performance of added random delay as a countermeasure validates the fact that our proposed attack is robust against inherent random network delays in the SoC.

 When evaluating the performance of countermeasures using benchmark applications, we consider only chaffing to obfuscate traffic.
 Furthermore, we only train and test with obfuscated traffic which guarantees to give a strong evaluation of the countermeasure.
 As discussed in section~\ref{sec:real-attack-results} we evaluate the countermeasure using two techniques, (1) merged datasets across benchmarks (Table~\ref{tab:counter_evaluation_real}) and (2) datasets per benchmark when $p$ value is fixed (Table~\ref{tab:counter_evaluation_real_bench}).
 When we focus on Table~\ref{tab:counter_evaluation_real}, we see an overall reduction of metric values compared to the attack without countermeasure.
 Even though the accuracy reduction is around 10\%, the countermeasure has reduced recall value drastically.
 This will negatively affect the attacker due to missing a chance to launch an attack due to higher $fn$.
 When we compare the performance of the countermeasure on real traffic against synthetic traffic (Table~\ref{tab:conter_evaluation2}), the countermeasure on synthetic traffic has performed relatively better.
 This is due to the same two reasons mentioned in section~\ref{sec:real-attack-results} briefly, the randomness of synthetic traffic and increased buffer delay because every node communicates.